Welcome Nesting Wrens With Wren Bird Houses

 Courtesy Benjamin Cash

 It might surprise you to know it’s the male wren — not the female — that kicks off the nesting process when he returns in spring.
 His cheery song is a declaration of claimed territory, and he’ll usually want that territory to be in a bushy area with lots of cover.
-He’ll build multiple partial nests in a wren bird house or natural tree cavity.
+He’ll build multiple partial nests in wren houses or natural tree cavities.
 When a female finds a home she likes, she’ll mate with the builder.

 To attract a wren to nest in your yard, bird experts Kenn and Kimberly Kaufman suggest allowing an area of your yard to get a little wild or unruly.
 Then put a wren bird house there.
 To really help wrens out, the experts say you can offer nesting materials like moss and small twigs.

 Since their diet consists mainly of bugs, you’re not likely to attract wrens to feeders, but Kenn and Kimberly say wrens will come to a bird bath with moving water such as a dripper or a small waterfall.

 Backyard Tip: Though house wrens are notorious for building nests just about anywhere, it’s best to provide them with nest boxes that can be easily cleaned and are separated from ones meant for different bird species.